riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 $$
 U_1 \otimes U_0=(U_1\otimes I)(I \otimes U_0)=(I\otimes U_0)(U_1\otimes I)
 $$
 Tensoring each matrix with the identity matrix and them multiplying them together is equivalent to tensoring the matrices together directly.
 Furthermore, the matrix multiplication of $U_1\otimes I$ and $I\otimes U_0$ is communitive!
-This can be generalized to any number of gates acting on a quantum register, the matric multiplication between all of these identity-tensored gates is communitive.
+This can be generalized to any number of gates acting on a quantum register, the matrix multiplication between all of these identity-tensored gates is communitive.

 ### [3.5](#QCSG)   CNOT Gate